khajaunix/DeepSeek-R1-Document-RAG-with-Streamlit/README.md

 ## Dataset details
 **1. Document Processing:**
 Uploaded PDFs are processed using the UnstructuredPDFLoader to extract textual content.
-The RecursiveCharacterTextSplitter segments this text into manageable chunks.
+The RecursiveCharacterTextSplitter segments this text into manageable chunks.<br>
-2. Embedding Creation:
+**2. Embedding Creation:**
-Semantic embeddings are generated for each text chunk using Hugging Face Embeddings, capturing the contextual meaning of the information.
+Semantic embeddings are generated for each text chunk using Hugging Face Embeddings, capturing the contextual meaning of the information.<br>
-3. Vector Storage:
+**3. Vector Storage:**
 ChromaDB serves as the vector database, storing the embeddings and enabling rapid similarity searches.

 # implementation steps